Proposed United States acquisition of Greenland: Early claims on Greenland

 Paleo-Eskimo peoples had been living in Greenland periodically from around 2500 BC.
-Norsemen began settling the uninhabited southern part of Greenland from the 10th century AD.
+Norsemen began settling the uninhabited southern part of Greenland during the late 10th century AD.
 In 1261, the Norse settlements in southern Greenland accepted Norwegian overlordship.
-These colonies died out in the 1400s, but Norway's territorial claims to Greenland continued to be asserted by Denmark–Norway after the union of the Danish and Norwegian realms in 1537.
-Beginning in 1721, missionaries and traders from Denmark–Norway began recolonizing southern Greenland.
-In 1775, Denmark–Norway declared Greenland a colony.
+These colonies began dying out and were gone by 1500, but Norway's territorial claims to Greenland continued to be asserted by Denmark–Norway after the union of the Danish and Norwegian realms in 1537.
+In the 1700s, missionaries and traders from Denmark–Norway began recolonizing southern Greenland.
+In 1775, when the US was still a colony of the United Kingdom, Denmark–Norway declared Greenland a colony.
 When Denmark and Norway separated in 1814, Greenland was kept by Denmark under the Treaty of Kiel.
 Denmark began trying to colonize all of Greenland in the 1880s, and declared sovereignty over the whole island in 1921.

-The United States could have challenged Denmark's claim to Greenland.
-Much of northern Greenland had not been mapped when the Kiel treaty was signed in 1814.
-During the Polaris Expedition of the early 1870s, American Charles Francis Hall was the first outsider to see northwest Greenland, decades before Denmark's first permanent settlement in the northwest in 1909.
-From 1886 to 1909, American Robert Peary was the first outsider to explore far northern Greenland and claimed much of the area for the United States.
+During the Polaris expedition of the early 1870s, American Charles Francis Hall was the first outsider to see northwest Greenland, decades before Denmark's first permanent settlement in the northwest in 1909.
+From 1886 to 1909, American Robert Peary was the first outsider to explore far northern Greenland and unofficially claimed much of the area for the United States.

-Despite the Treaty of Kiel, Norway had long used the east coast of the island and objected to the 1921 Danish declaration.
-It stated that a 1924 agreement between the two countries did not endorse Danish sovereignty over the whole island, and in 1931 claimed eastern Greenland as Erik the Red's Land.
-A 1933 International Court of Justice ruling recognized Danish sovereignty over the whole island.
-Norway abided by this ruling, though briefly renewed its claim during the Quisling regime in the 1940s.